Here you can specify how you want Advanced Installer to create the package for you.

 You can choose between a single file or multiple volumes.
 If you create one single CAB, you may include it in the MSI file.
 The result will be one MSI file that will contain all your software - a single file installation.
 On the other hand, multiple CABs allow the creation of multi-volume installs.

 You also have the option to create a CAB file for every feature that your package contains.
 This means that all the files contained by a certain feature will be placed in the same CAB.
-This is useful when installing the MSI from an URL location as only the CABS corresponding to the features selected for installation will be downloaded.
+This is useful when installing the MSI from a URL location as only the CABS corresponding to the features selected for installation will be downloaded.

 Multiple Volumes

-Do not forget to make the first volume smaller to allow space for
+TipDo not forget to make the first volume smaller to allow space for the MSI next to the CAB files.

 You can also specify the disk label in the “Volume Label” field.
 Use "#" to specify the disk index.
 This character will be automatically replaced with the disk number at build time.

-If "#" is not used the disk number will be appended at
+NoteIf "#" is not used the disk number will be appended to the label string's end.

-Multi volume install can only be tested from the appropriate
+ImportantMulti volume install can only be tested with the appropriate removable media.

 Advanced CAB Layout